GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

 DaeDaLus Syntax Highlighting / Editing Modes
 --------------------------------------------

-The DaeDaLus repository ships with a major Emacs mode definition and syntax highlighters for both Vim and VSCode.
-Please see your editor's documentation for details on how to install these extra features.
+The DaeDaLus repository ships with support for editing DaeDaLus specifications in a few popular editors.
+The files can be found in the ``syntax-highlight`` subdirectory of the DaeDaLus repository.
+Please see your editor's documentation for details on how to install the files for your editor of choice.

 Downloading The Sample Specifications
 -------------------------------------